MartinGHaas/TypeTaskPro-Backend/README.md

 *Provided endpoints until now:*

 ```
+GET / - Redirects to README.md on GitHub

 POST /auth/register - Register a new user into the App

 POST /aut/login - Login as a user into the App

+GET /users - Provides all users

+GET /users/{id} - Provides the user with the Id

+PUT /users/{id} - Updates the user with the Id

+GET /projects/?userId={long} - Gets the user projects or all projects

+POST /projects - Creates a new project

+DELETE /projects/{id} - Deletes a project

+PUT /projects/{id} - Updates a project
 ```

 ### Authentication Roles